ksqlDB, Stream Processing, Apache Kafka, Real-Time Analytics, SQL, Event Streaming

 WINDOW TUMBLING (SIZE 1 HOUR)

-GROUP BY page_url;
+GROUP BY page_url

 This query continuously aggregates page views into hourly windows, providing near-instant insights into popular pages.
-The results are queryable as a table and also written to a Kafka topic for downstream consumers.
+The materialized table can be queried using pull queries for real-time dashboards:

 Data Enrichment and Filtering